FAQs on the Comprehensive Examinations

 How many individual tests must I take?

-- Master's of Science in Computer Science students admitted as of the 2010-2011 academic year must take three of the five possible tests:
+- Master's of Science in Computer Science students must take three of the five possible tests:

 - Formal Languages